joakim/kay/README.md

 Cells are reference types with persistent data structures.
 The receiver of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
 Mutating a cell creates a new version from that "view", based on structural sharing of its past versions.
 Cells in the same context may subscribe to each other's events, enabling reactivity.

-In short: A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message passing.
+TLDR: A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message passing.
 The runtime environment is the stem.

 <br/>